alphaMJL/micro_reddit/README.md

 # README

 This project involved setting up models with rails scaffolding, setting up validations and associations for the a simple "micro-reddit"
-There is no front end to this project, it is just practice getting your choosen DB model set up and function.
+There is no front end to this project, it is just practice getting your choosen DB model set up and functioning.

 Here are my tables: